agsimmons/ai-content-blocklist/README.md

 ## Contributing
 Please submit a pull request or issue if you would like to add any websites to this list.
 If you think a website was incorrectly added, please create an issue.

+New domains should be added to `source.toml`.
+Running the `generate.py` script (requires Python 3.11+) will then read that source file and generate an updated `uBlacklist.txt` file.

 ## Related Projects
 [uBlockOrigin & uBlacklist Huge AI Blocklist](https://github.com/laylavish/uBlockOrigin-HUGE-AI-Blocklist) by laylavish
 > A huge blocklist of manually curated sites that contain AI generated content for uBlock Origin & uBlacklist.